ksptechnology/PowerShell-Scripting/ESXi Host Backup & Restore Scripts/README.md

 - Copy the .bat files to C:\scripts on the server which will run this script
 - Ensure the required vmWare stuff is installed in the location expected by backupesxi.bat
 - Update the dummy passwords in hosts.bat
+    - Note that if a password contains the character '^' then it becomes a bit more tricky as that character needs to be escaped multiple times for it to work.
+You need a total of 8 ^ characacters in order for this to work properly.
+Therefore, if your password was "3qi^ogh" you would need to have the password in hosts.bat set to "3qi^^^^^^^^ogh".
+My best guess is that this is because the string gets interpreted multiple times.
+Your best bet for troubleshooting this is to just watch the script run and see what it is showing for the value of the password at runtime.

 # Change Log
+## 2022-06-27-MG
+- Added a note on how to handle passwords that have ^ as a character in them

 ## 2022-06-24-MG
 - Put this all into the git repo with sanitized credentials
 - Updated hosts.bat with the new host addresses and removed old ones